 Here are some links to help you get started on enhancing your online:

 These links are specifically related to social media:

 Addressing your online presence is just one way The Work Place can help you improve your chances of finding new employment.

 At The Work Place, unemployed Grande Prairie and area residents can access a variety of job search consultation services, including resume and cover letter preparation, at no cost.

-While our physical office is closed, we continue to operate virtually to provide services to clients.
+While our physical office is closed, we continue to operate virtually to assist job seekers with a variety of services.

 One-to-one employment counselling services and workshops are available via phone, email or video-based technologies such as Zoom.

-Staff can help unemployed and underemployed individuals assess how they can address career decision making, including new skills and training they may want to consider.
+Staff can help unemployed individuals assess how they can address career decision making, including new skills and training they may want to consider.

-Enquiries can be made by calling 780-539-5477.
-One of our Employment Coaches will be happy to provide you information on our services.
+Enquiries can be made by calling 780-539-5477, Ext.
+104. Our Employment Coach, Catherine Dyer, will be happy to provide you information on our services.
 You can also email us at email@example.com.
 Our website is www.gpworkplace.ca

-If you’re currently seeking employment, we extend best wishes to you and look forward to helping you find that next great job.
+If you’re seeking employment, we wish you the best and look forward to helping you land that next great position, including assisting with questions about how to get off to a great start on your new job.